creamakerspace/website/content/join.md

 - Some equipment requires completion of [training class](https://bookwhen.com/creamakerspace?tags=certification#focus=ev-s96l-20230808183000).
 - Unlimited usage is still subject to reasonable usage and sharing of the equipment.
 - 24/7 access for Pro members requires a background check.
-- Family discounts limited to single billing account, for members of your household or immediate family.
+- Family discounts limited to single billing account, for members of your household or immediate family, and apply to lesser or equal plans.
 - All plans automatically renew each month, but you can <a href="faq#how-do-i-cancel-my-membership">cancel</a> or change your plan at any time with no hassle.
 - Referral bonus can only be claimed by existing members who refer a first-time member (that is not part of a family plan).
 - Discounts don't stack.
 Pick one.